sentinel-official/docs/docs/getting-started/wallets/README.md

 ---
 import DocCardList from '@theme/DocCardList';

-# Wallets that integrates Sentinel
+# Wallets that integrates Sentinel dVPN

-Wallet information & configuration.
+Here is a list of wallets supported by Sentinel dVPN.
+You can select the one that aligns most closely with your specific requirements.
 <DocCardList />